An Estimator-Robust Design for Augmenting Randomized Controlled Trials with External Real-World Data: Preliminaries

 Thus, constructing an A-TMLE for $\Psi(P_0)$ involves applying the A-TMLE estimator twice: once for the pooled-ATE estimand $\tilde{\Psi}(P_0)$ and once for the bias estimand $\Psi^\#(P_0)$.
 This procedure can also be viewed as producing a bias-corrected estimate of $\tilde{\Psi}(P_0)$.
 Here, the working model for $\tilde{\Psi}$ is the conditional average treatment effect (CATE), whereas for $\Psi^\#$, it is the conditional average RCT-enrollment effect.
 These two working models imply a working model $\mathcal{M}_w$ for $\mathcal{M}$, where the subscript $w$ denotes the ``working'' model.
 The projection estimand can then be expressed as:

 where the subscripts $A$ and $S$ emphasize the respective working models for the conditional average effect of $A$ on $Y$ and $S$ on $Y$.

-The bias working model enables us to incorporate external data while still providing an estimate of the target parameter.
-We chose this parameterization in part because it allows us to leverage the potentially simple structure of the bias model.
+We chose this particular decomposition of the target estimand in part because it allows us to leverage the potentially simple structure of the bias model.
 Specifically, the efficiency gain of A-TMLE in this setting, as compared to a nonparametric TMLE, stems from the adaptability in learning the bias working model.
 It may be reasonable to suspect that the conditional effect of the study indicator $S$ on the outcome $Y$ might be relatively simple or small, given that substantial bias would likely discourage data integration in the first place.
 Even if the true bias were fully nonparametric, substantial efficiency gains in finite samples are still possible.
 Additionally, when the bias structure is complex, its magnitude could be small.
 This is because quality checks of external data sources were often performed to ensure they are high quality and fit-for-purpose, filtering out data sources with large biases.
 Regardless, it remains essential to reduce heavy dependence on correct specification of the bias working model.
 Therefore, it is essential to analyze the estimator and understand the conditions under which it remains unbiased, even if the bias working model (and/or the CATE working model) is misspecified.